 Act reference: SSAct section 23(1)-'social security pension', section 23(1)-'social security benefit', section 7(2) Australian residence definitions

 Unable to receive any other social security pension or benefit

 SpB is ONLY available to a person who CANNOT receive any other income support payment under social security legislation.
 This means a person MAY receive SpB if they are qualified for another payment AS LONG AS:

 - that payment is not yet payable, AND

 - if the payment they would receive is JSP, YA or Austudy, the reason for non-payment is not related to

-- activity test failure in some form, OR
+- mutual obligation or study requirements failure in some form, OR

 - failing to comply with the other Act requirements, OR